 Ag@School is a publication of Washington Agriculture in the Classroom, a non-profit entity created in 1981 to encourage and help teachers increase agricultural literacy in their students.
-Both public and private groups including the WA Dept. of Agriculture, WSU, commodity commissions, farm organizations, agribusinesses and individuals, support the mission.
+Both public and private groups including the WA Dept. of Agriculture, WSU, commodity commissions, farm organizations, agribusinesses and individuals, support this mission.
 Teachers may reproduce any pages for use.

 Graphic design by Mike Hendricks, Hendricks Design.
-Edited by Robyn Meenach.
+Edited by Katy Cavanaugh and AhShalla Harris.

--Subscribe to Ag@School- -
+-Subscribe to Ag@School-